-Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact map?
-2 8.
-Place within a 100-year flood hazard area structures which would impede or redirect flood flows? x 9.
-Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? x 10.
-Inundation by seiche, tsunami, or mudflow?
-X
+Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 9.
+Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? х 10.
+Inundation by seiche, tsunami, or mudflow? Х